 Tuition and fees are due after classes have been reserved at the Office of Records and Registration and by the official Check-In date as published in the Academic Calendar.
-If payment arrangements are not made prior to or during the official Check-In date, a late payment penalty of \$50 will be assessed.
+If payment arrangements are not made by the official Check-In date, a late payment penalty of \$50 will be assessed.
 If payment arrangements are not made by the end of the first week of the semester, the penalty will be \$100.
-Bills showing estimated charges are mailed to registered students in June and December.
-"Express" status is afforded those who have submitted the required paperwork and made payment arrangements by August 3 for the fall semester and January 4 for spring semester.
+Bills showing estimated charges are mailed to registered students in July and December.
+"Express" status is afforded those who have submitted the required paperwork and made payment arrangements by August 8 for the fall semester and January 2 for spring semester.
 "Express" status students will not have to visit the Student Accounts Office during Check-In.
 All students are required to attend the official Check-In before the start of each semester.
 Students who do not attend Check-In will have their academic schedules dropped.
 A \$50 fee will be charged to those who check in late without securing prior approval from the Student Accounts Office.

-For the convenience of students and their families, an annual payment plan (in monthly payments through April 1) and a semester payment plan (payable over three months) are available through College Funds Installment Payment
+For the convenience of students and their families, an annual payment plan (in monthly payments through April 1) and a semester payment plan (payable over three months) are available through College Funds Installment Payment Plan (CFI).
+CFI may be reached by phone at (866)-866-CFNC or online at www.CFNC.org.
+A payment plan is an arrangement made directly between the student and CFI, so in cases where a payment plan arranged is not enough to cover the actual balance due, the student is responsible to pay the remaining balance directly to Montreat College.